 Back down at the beach I stopped by the Purple Turtle to make some phone calls to catch up with friends, then headed back to Starry Horizons.
 The whole day was beautifully clear, and we had a stunning sunset.

 Wednesday we arranged through Titus a tour around the island.
-We were picked up at 8:30 and met our tour guide Dylan.
-We were in the van with four other people, two French-Canadian cruisers and a couple in a charter, a German woman and man from the east coast of Africa.
+We were picked up at 8:30 and met our tour guide, Dylan.
+We were in the van with four other people, two French-Canadian cruisers and a couple in a charter, a German woman, and man from the east coast of Africa.
 Everyone except us spoke French and the man from Africa didn’t speak much English, so Dylan did the tour bilingually.

 We headed north and then east in the tour, making our way around to the east coast of the island.
 We got to see some spectacular views of the Atlantic Ocean, saw the Red Rocks, which were like a little patch of Mars on earth, walked through an abandoned sugar mill, drove through the Caribe Indian Reserve, drive past black sand beaches, and then swam in the Emerald Pool.
 To top it all off, early in the tour Dylan would stop along the road and pick stuff for us; Job’s Beads, bay leaves, cinnamon bark, citronella leaves and more.
 He also provided us with snacks; local bananas and grapefruit.
 The Indian Reserve was disappointing, we hardly saw any of the native Caribs and the reserve is very modern (and by modern I mean houses that are the standard in Domincia, but sub-standard in the US).
 The Emerald Pool was my favorite; the water was cool and refreshing.
 We also stopped for lunch at The Island View to sample some local cuisine.
 We didn’t get back to the boat until 7 pm!

 After cleaning up the mess, David dropped me off at the fishing dock for a chance to experience more of Portsmouth and do some shopping.
-I walked from the fishing dock south from town.
-I walked to the bus stop, and then turned around.
+I walked from the fishing dock south of town.
+I walked to the bus stop and then turned around.
 In retrospect, I wouldn’t walk that far again.
 It was recommended to us to take a bus to Picard, but the recommending person was an older male.
 Walking through as a woman in her 30s was quite a different experience.
 The bus drives were very aggressive and even a bit lewd.
 If I wanted to go to Picard, now I know to arrange something through Titus.